savob/savobajic.ca/content/projects/academic/ocilloscope.md

 signals up 20kHz with an amplitude up to ±15V.
 The design was developed and prototyped incrementally to introduce new features and fulfil the obectives and constraints.

-## Objectives
-- Use only four opamps in the design (so only one quad op-amp IC is needed)

-## Constraints
+## Requirements
 - Must convert an either ±15V (1X) or ±1.5V (10X) input signal to a 0 to 5V output (to be read by the Arduino)
   - 1X and 10X input mode to be manually selected
 - Accept input via standard BNC connector
 - Must have a manually adjustable trigger level
 - Must have AC or DC coupling selection

+## Objectives
+- Use only four opamps in the design (so only one quad op-amp IC is needed)

 ## Takeaways
 The importance of understanding of the prototyping process.
 By understanding how we were going to prototype